Aptitude Based Admissions

 Applicants who wish to be considered under this scheme must provide details under the 'Outstanding Achievements' section of the online application form.
 If you have indicated information this section, you are strongly encouraged to provide an elaboration of these activities at the ‘Essay’ portion of this section too.
 In addition, you may wish to discuss a special talent, a personal experience or an activity that you have been involved in that is of relevance to the course you are applying for at the university.

-Applicants who wished to be considered under the Aptitude Based Admission scheme for Medicine should apply under the Aptitude-Based Admissions Scheme (ABAS) by 5th March 2020.
+Applicants who wished to be considered under the Aptitude Based Admission scheme for Medicine should apply under the Aptitude-Based Admissions Scheme (ABAS) from January 2021 to March 2021.